akarlinsky/world_mortality/README.md

 2021: Public Information Request from [RENAP](https://www.renap.gob.gt/solicitud-de-informacion-publica-decreto-57-2008).

+2021 info is by date of occurrence, and had strong edge effects on last week of 2020 and first week of 2021 and on Easter.
+The values for these weeks were averaged to avoid this.

 ### Hong Kong (monthly)
 Hong Kong Census and Statistics Department:
 2015 to 2018: https://www.censtatd.gov.hk/hkstat/sub/sp160.jsp?productCode=FA100094